re: A NEW WAY OF MEASURING THE CHARTS?:

 Hi Kent,

-The Olde Disc Jockey's Almanac.
+I think your readers, in particular, will enjoy The Olde Disc Jockey's Almanac.
 It is information I started collecting years ago while working at Oldies radio stations and discovering that everything available in the marketplace was focused on newer music and younger celebrities.
 The scope of it has expanded in recent years but, at its heart, my database -- and now its online extension, the Almanac -- is a place for mature listeners and readers who appreciate that not all important and interesting music and events happened in the last ten years.

 Continued success (and fun) with Forgotten Hits!